 What are the Collections?

 When searching the web with Xayn you can create flexible content collections where you can save webpages, news, images, videos etc. These personal content collections provide you with all their researched information at one glance, in an interface that provides a clear overview.

-How does the personalized home screen work?
+How does the personalised home screen work?

-Like a social media newsfeed, your personalized home screen offers you a feed of curated content that matches your interests – be it general web content, videos, images, or news articles.
+Like a social media newsfeed, your personalised home screen offers you a feed of curated content that matches your interests – be it general web content, videos, images, or news articles.
 However, unlike conventional new feeds, Xayn doesn't rely on a closed platform but rather collects content suggestions uniquely for you from the variety of the entire web.
 With every app interaction you make, Xayn understands better what content is relevant for you.

 What are the requirements for the Xayn app on a smartphone?